mongodb/specifications/source/unified-test-format/unified-test-format.rst

   field is omitted, there is no authentication requirement.

 - ``authMechanism``: Optional string.
-Specifies an authentication mechanism that the database needs to support for the test.
+Specifies an authentication mechanism that the server needs to support for the test.
 If set, tests MUST only run if the given string matches (case-insensitive) one of the strings in the `authenticationMechanisms
   <https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.authenticationMechanisms>`__